Use Tor to Browse the Web Anonymously & Access Blocked Websites

 The TorBrowser itself is actually just a modified version of the familiar Firefox web browser.
 This is what you will want to use exclusively in order to access blocked/filtered websites and to browse anonymously.

-Use the web as usual through TorBrowser, or head on over to a .onion URL if you have one.
+Now you can browse and use the web as usual through TorBrowser, or head on over to a .onion URL if you have one.
+So long as you stay in TorBrowser, you’ll be anonymous and, in some situations where access may be restricted, you should be able to access blocked websites.

 Important Tor Usage Considerations